What to do in Mexico? Best Things to Do in Mexico + Important Travel Tips for Mexico

 10 Best Places to Visit in Mexico

-Although Chichen Itza is a popular and touristy spot, it is still a must-see and one of Mexico´s best tourist attractions.
+Although Chichen Itza is a probably the most famous Mexico tourist attractions it is still a must-see and one of Mexico´s best sight.
 The Mayan temples are absolutely striking.
 If you’re like me and want to avoid crowds, you can do an evening tour (I went with Amigo Tours on their Chichen Itza Day and Night tour) — they have licenses to go into the site after closing, so you’re only there with a group of 20, instead of in a crowd of thousands.

 2. Swim in a Cenote